 · A member of Harry Kipke’s first National Championship team in 1932.

 · Became the first, and only, Michigan Football player to win the Douglas Fairbanks Trophy in 1932.

 So, today is a great day to remember a tough and talented Michigan Wolverine named Harry Lawrence Newman.
 He earned three varsity letters and contributed to three Big Ten Championship teams and one National Championship team in 1932.
 Michigan posted a record of 24 wins, 1 losses and 2 ties with Harry Newman on the team.
 He was a “Michigan Man” in every sense of the word.
-Let’s remember him on the seventeenth-anniversary of his passing.
+Let’s remember him on the nineteenth anniversary of his passing.
 May Harry Newman continue to rest in eternal peace.
 Go Blue.